Sandra Cisneros

 Awards and Honors

-Her literary output has brought her several awards and honors.
-She won the American Book Award in 1985 and National Endowment for the Arts in 1981.
-Later, she won the National Medal of Arts in 2016 and PEN/Nabokov Award in 2019.
-Her other notable achievements include Quality Paperback Book Club New Voices Award, the PEN Center West Award for the best fiction, the Anisfield-Wolf Book Award, the Lannan Foundation Literary Award, and the Mountain & Plains Booksellers’ Award.
+Sandra’s writing talents have earned her numerous awards and honors.
+In 1985, she received the American Book Award, followed by the National Endowment for the Arts Award in 1981.
+Her achievements continued to shine as she was honored with the National Medal of Arts in 2016 and the PEN/Nabokov Award in 2019.
+Notable among her many accolades are the Quality Paperback Book Club New Voices Award, the PEN Center West Award for the best fiction, the Anisfield-Wolf Book Award, the Lannan Foundation Literary Award, and the Mountain & Plains Booksellers’ Award.
+Her exceptional contributions to literature have been recognized and celebrated through these prestigious awards and honors.

 Some Important Facts about Her

-3. Her work, The House on Mango Street, has witnessed more than twenty translations with over six million copies sold across the globe.
+3. Her work, The House on Mango Street, has witnessed over twenty translations with over six million copies sold across the globe.

 Her Career